 “Sheesh, Savannah…I dunno.”
 He rubbed his thick neck with a thick hand.
 “I got these creeps out the wazoo.”

 “Billy Joel wannabes, basket case temperamental classicals can’t find work, drunk ex big band sidemen, unemployed music directors waiting on the next has-been to sell out and move to town.
-Frankie’s carousel of the unreliable and unwanted.”
+Frankie’s carousel of the unreliable.”
 He raised his eyes to hers out of habit to see if there was any insult in what she’d said.

 “Affable, Savannah.
 Affable.
 I hadda look that word up.
 Know why?
 ‘Cause Johnny used it all the time to say what he wanted in no-name talent that puts face on the Lost Wages foot traffic.
 And they’re my unreliable, affable piano players.
 The shtick is affable.
 My people know that.
 Besides,” a big shrug that got a head tilt involved, “somebody misses a shift, nobody misses them, I pay myself.”